 So, here’s the thing, people frequently use terms associated with a “plant-based lifestyle” interchangeably, but they don’t all mean the same thing.
 Saying this, it’s less important worrying about what to label yourself (or others, why are we labeling others?!?) and more important to do something.
 Anything.
 Whether it’s for your health, the animals, the environment, or any other reason, I believe a more plant-based approach is the way to go!

 What’s a vegan lifestyle?
 Veganism is a lifestyle that seeks to harm animals the least amount as “possible and practicable”.
 A “vegan diet” is plant-based (i.e. no animal products such as cow’s milk, chicken’s eggs, or bee’s honey and no flesh either, not even fish) but vegans also don’t wear leather, wool, or silk.
 They don’t participate in any forms of animal exploitation.
-Although a plant-based diet and “vegan diet” are used synonymously, technically there is no such thing as a “vegan diet”.
+Although a plant-based diet and “vegan diet” are used synonymously, technically there is no one such thing as a “vegan diet”.
 You can eat whatever you want as long as it’s not from an animal.
 Being vegan just says what (and who) you aren’t eating.
 There’s healthy vegans and unhealthy vegans.
 People identify as “junk food vegans” or “health vegans” “ethical vegans” or “whatever-you-want-to-call-it vegans”.
 Honestly, it doesn’t much matter to me what you call yourself, but it matters to the animals that you don’t eat them.
 That’s my goal, and we don’t have to share it, but how you get to your goal is up to you.
 Having a goal is the best place to start.
 Even if we don’t share the same goal, if you label yourself as one of these things, or even if you consider yourself an animal lover, we already agree more than we disagree.
 In the end, less harm is better than more harm.
 That’s why my favorite quote is “Don’t do nothing because you can’t do everything.
 Do Something.
 Anything.” by Colleen Patrick-Goudreau.

 “Don’t do nothing because you can’t do everything.
 Do Something.
 Anything.” – Colleen Patrick-Goudreau.